Prepare for module enrolment

 Discovery modules

-You could choose a skill like a language or another subject you are interested in.
+You could choose to learn a language, develop new skills or study another subject(s) you are interested in.
 It’s an opportunity to:

-- learn more about challenges that confront the world today and the new insights generated by researchers at the University of Leeds
+• learn more about challenges that confront the world today and the new insights generated by researchers at the University of Leeds

-- gain skills and insights that might enhance your career prospects.
+• gain skills and insights that might enhance your career prospects.

 Module codes

 Module codes are usually four letters and four numbers like ABCD1234.
 The letters show you which school is offering the module.
-The first number shows the teaching level of the module.
+The first number shows the level of the module.

 HIST1050 is offered by the School of History and is a level 1 module.